samvaughton/laravel4-datatables/README.md

 );
 ```

-The select statement is using an alias, since MySQL cannot utilise aliases within the `WHERE` clause, we have to use its original column name `customers.name`.
+The select statement is using an alias, since MySQL cannot utilise aliases within the `WHERE` clause, we have to use its
+original column name `customers.name`.
+Otherwise the generated SQL for `WHERE` would look something like:

+    WHERE `customerName` LIKE '%john doe%'

+Which is illegal.

 #### Options

-The column class has default options which are listed below and explained, these can be set via the second parameter as in the example above.
+The column class has default options which are listed below and explained, these can be set via the second parameter
+like the example above.

 ```php
 'type'       => self::TYPE_DYNAMIC